 So, what do you need to look for when choosing an online marketing consultant.
 Well, first, judge them by how you found them and what your experience is with their content.
 I for one have never liked the adage that mechanics have the worst cars and builders have the worst houses.
 So, if you are going to pay an online marketing consultant to represent your brand, then they need to be able to engage you with theirs.

-Thirdly, ask them for a free consultation to get an insight into specifically what they can do for your business.
+Secondly, ask them for a clear explanation into specifically what they can do for your business.
 No doubt they will have access to a series of tools that will allow them to quickly illustrate the opportunities for your business to improve online and this should be your starting point.

 Lastly, judge them on your total experience with them.
 You can tell a lot about a company's standards based on everything from how responsive they are to your enquiries, to how well they present.

 You need to find your own mechanisms to determine whether you will be confident with how a potential online marketing consultant will represent your business online, and in my experience, when choosing a supplier, if I simply just don't connect with them as people, despite all their accolades, I can't part with my money.

 If you want to learn more about how to get the results you are after this year, then join our online workshop: The Winning Marketing Plan.